 And even if you fail to master punting, then there’s no shame in letting an experienced punter take you around, explaining the local history.

-Or better still, why not watch all the activity from one of the riverside pubs with a drink and without the need for poles or the fear of getting wet?
+Or better still, why not watch all the activity from one of the riverside pubs whilst downing local lager and without the need for poles or the fear of getting wet?